Jewish Culture Weeks

 The Jewish Culture Weeks offer fascinating insights into the religion, traditions and way of life of Jews past and present.
 With a particular focus on the social context, they set out to paint a contemporary picture of Jewish life.
 Special emphasis is placed on exploring the past to learn more about the long-standing presence of the Jewish Community in the City of Frankfurt.

-The next Jewish Culture Weeks take place in autumn 2021.
+The next Jewish Culture Weeks take place from 3.-17 October 2021.
 A range of local and international figures will be taking part, and you are warmly invited to join us!

 Jewish Film Festival